 On October 15, 2010, the Federal Home Loan Bank of Chicago filed a complaint against the Company and other defendants in the Circuit Court of the State of Illinois styled Federal Home Loan Bank of Chicago v.
 Bank of America Funding Corporation et al. The complaint alleges that defendants made untrue statements and material omissions in the sale to plaintiff of a number of mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
 The total amount of certificates allegedly sold to plaintiff by the Company in this action was approximately \$203.
 The complaint raises claims under Illinois law and seeks, among other things, to rescind the plaintiff's purchase of such certificates.
 On March 24, 2011, the court granted plaintiff leave to file an amended complaint.
-The defendants' motion to dismiss the amended complaint was denied on September 19, 2012.
 The Company filed its answer on December 21, 2012.
-At June 25, 2013, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$100 and certain certificates had incurred actual losses of approximately \$1.
-Based on currently available information, the Company believes it could incur a loss in this action up to the difference between the \$100 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, plus pre- and post-judgment interest, fees and costs.
+On December 13, 2013, the court entered an order dismissing all claims related to one of the securitizations at issue.
+At December 25, 2013, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$94, and certain certificates had incurred actual losses of approximately \$1.
+Based on currently available information, the Company believes it could incur a loss in this action up to the difference between the \$94 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, plus pre- and post-judgment interest, fees and costs.
 The Company may be entitled to be indemnified for some of these losses and to an offset for interest received by the plaintiff prior to a judgment.